Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti 2GB should theoretically perform a lot faster than the Radeon HD 6770 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 650 Ti 2GB should perform quite a bit faster than the Radeon HD 6770 in general. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 650 Ti 2GB is the winner, though only just barely. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 650 Ti 2GB is superior to the Radeon HD 6770, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison